-Based on the Flemish Youth and Children's Rights Policy Plan (2015-2019) (Department for Culture, Youth and Media, no date), we illustrate the main topics that Flanders wants to address.
-The Flemish Youth and Children's Rights Policy Plan outlines all the concerns regarding children and young people and their rights which the Flemish ministers will pay attention to in their policies in the coming years.
+Based on the Great Priority Debate, which is a milestone in the preparation of the Flemish Youth and Children's Rights Policy Plan 2020 (Department for Culture, Youth and Media, s.d.), we illustrate the main topics that Flanders wants to address.
+The Flemish Youth and Children's Rights Policy Plan outlines all the concerns regarding children and young people and their rights which the Flemish Ministers will pay attention to in their policies in the coming years.
 The plan pursues four large societal objectives: (1) equal opportunities, (2) broad development, (3) space and (4) greater involvement in society for all children and young people.
-There are 10 selected themes to arrive at strategic and operational objectives on the basis of priority policy challenges.
-These themes are: poverty, ecology, being young, mobility, education, space, well-being, housing, employment and youth culture.